pyvista/pyvista/joss/paper.md

 the rapid prototyping of Python [@vtkbook].
 Despite this, VTK code programmed in Python using the base package provided by Kitware is unnecessarily complex as the Python package merely wraps existing C++ calls.
-This Python package seeks to simplify common mesh creation and plotting routines without compromising on the speed of the C++ VTK backend, enabling researchers to rapidly explore large datasets, communicate their spatial findings, and facilitate reproducibility.
+The `vtki` Python package seeks to simplify common mesh creation and plotting routines without compromising on the speed of the C++ VTK backend, enabling researchers to rapidly explore large datasets, communicate their spatial findings, and facilitate reproducibility.

 At its core, `vtki` is a pure Python helper module for VTK that interfaces back to VTK data objects through NumPy [@numpy] and direct array access.
 This package expands upon VTK's data objects